SAAIPAA: Optimizing aspect-angles-invariant physical adversarial attacks on SAR target recognition models: Dataset

 \subsection{Data sampling for evaluating \ac{SAAIPAA}}

 \ac{SAAIPAA} optimizes an adversarial perturbation for each class in the \ac{MSTAR} dataset.
-For perturbation optimization, a training set is derived from the dataset using \Cref{alg:subset_sampling}, with a default azimuth spacing of 10$^\circ$ and a tolerance of 2$^\circ$.
-From the remainder of the dataset, a test set is derived to evaluate the optimized perturbation.
+To achieve this, \Cref{alg:subset_sampling} is defined, which for a given class, randomly selects samples such that aspect azimuth angles are separated by a chosen distance $\Delta\phi^a$, for each available incidence angle.
+For each perturbation optimization, a training set is derived from the dataset using \Cref{alg:subset_sampling}, with a default azimuth spacing of 10$^\circ$ and a tolerance of 2$^\circ$.
+From the remainder of the dataset, a disjoint test set is derived to evaluate the optimized perturbation.
 The test set is derived using \Cref{alg:subset_sampling} with an azimuth spacing of 2.5$^\circ$ and a tolerance of 1$^\circ$.

-The test set is deliberately chosen to be densely populated in the azimuthal range, such that it approximates the continuous viewing domain.
+The test set is purposely sampled to be densely populated in the azimuthal range, such that it approximates the continuous viewing domain.
 Meanwhile, the training set is sampled more coarsely to limit the computational cost of training.
 The train-test gap in fooling rate is evaluated in \Cref{sec:generalizability}.